StanfordVL/iGibson/docs/overview.md

 Moreover, we have **Task**, **Sensor** and **Environment**. **Task** defines the task setup and includes a list of **Reward Function** and **Termination Condition**.
 It also provides task-specific reset functions and task-relevant observation definition. **Sensor** provides a light wrapper around **Render** to retrieve sensory observation. **Environment** follows the [OpenAI gym](https://github.com/openai/gym) convention and provides an API interface for external applications.
 More info can be found here: [Environment](environments.md).

 Finally, any learning framework (e.g. RL, IL) or planning and control framework (e.g. ROS) can be used with **Environment** as long as they accommodate OpenAI gym interface.
 We provide tight integration with **ROS** that allows for evaluation and visualization of, say, ROS Navigation Stack, in iGibson.
-More info can be found here: [Algorithm](algorithms.md) and [ROS](ros_integration.md).
+More info can be found here: [Learning Framework](learning_framework.md) and [ROS](ros_integration.md).

 We highly recommend you go through each of the Modules below for more details and code examples.